T-Square (band): T-Square Alpha (2021–2024)

 Guitarist Yuma Hara took Masahiro Andoh's spot at Blue Note Tokyo in October 2021.

 T-Square's 2021 Year-End Special live shows saw Keiji Matsumoto perform for the first time since 2000.

 On May 18, 2022, T-Square's 49th Album, Wish was released.
 This album marked the first time in close to 25 years that Masato Honda and Keiji Matsumoto recorded Studio Parts with T-Square.
 This album was also awarded the RIAJ's Golden Disc Award 2023 for Best Instrumental Album.

 Masato Honda and Takahiro Miyazaki performed together in September 2022.
 With T-Square's "Year End" shows in December 2022, Masato Honda performed with the T-Square Alpha Lineup, herein referred to as T-Square Alpha X. This new formation indicated the name change also with the X in its name referring to the last letter in the term "Double Sax", and they used this name to promote their 45th anniversary.

 On January 18, 2023, T-Square released a digital album of their live concert from December 31, 2021, and, on March 1, 2023, a digital album of their Concert Tour from July 3, 2022.

 Their 50th studio album Vento de Felicidade was released on May 31, 2023.
-This release was commemorated with two concerts at Blue Note Tokyo in June.
-This album also contains the song "Rooms with a View", the last T-Square song that Hirotaka Izumi wrote and participated in.
+This album contains the song "Rooms with a View", the last T-Square song that Hirotaka Izumi wrote and participated in.
+This release was also commemorated with two concerts at Blue Note Tokyo in June.

 The T-Square Alpha X Lineup performed on a Blue Note Tokyo special event titled Jazz Fusion Summit 2023 on July 17.

 T-Square's 45th Anniversary Concert, held on October 21, 2023, in the Tokyo International Forum Hall A, included Kazumi Watanabe, Yuji Toriyama, the Nishiarai Junior High School Brass Band Club, and the Masato Honda Big Band Station as special guest performers.
 This concert also included Masato Honda, who, unlike Takeshi Itoh and Takahiro Miyazaki, hadn't participated in the anniversary concerts in 2003, 2008, 2013, and 2018.
+The booklet inside the Blu-ray/DVD release of this concert erroneously lists Miyazaki's instrument as an EWI instead of a Lyricon played in his actual performance.

 T-Square's 2023 Year-End Special live shows saw Kenshin Sugimura play with them for the first time.

 Jazz Fusion Summit 2024, which built on the success of the 2023 edition, saw Masato Honda and Kiyohiko Semba guest-perform with T-Square.